 7.6.7 Minimum Requirements for PC6 UE in FR2

-In HST FR2 scenario, when [highSpeedMeasFlagFR2-r17] is configured and [highSpeedDeploymentTypeFR2] is configured as bidirectional for a PC6 UE supporting multi-panel simultaneous reception [simultaneousReceptionFR2HST-r18], the UE shall be capable of handling a maximum receive timing difference specified as in the below table 7.6.7-1.
+In HST FR2 scenario, when highSpeedMeasFlagFR2-r17 is configured and highSpeedDeploymentTypeFR2-r17 is configured as bidirectional for a PC6 UE supporting [simultaneousReceptionFR2HST-r18], the UE shall be capable of handling a maximum receive timing difference specified as in the below table 7.6.7-1.
 The specified timing difference is between the subframe boundaries of the signals on the same CC which UE receives using two different Rx chains simultaneously.

-Table 7.6.7-1: Maximum receive timing difference requirement for PC6 UE with multi-panel simultaneous receptions
+Table 7.6.7-1: Maximum receive timing difference requirement for PC6 UE supporting [simultaneousReceptionFR2HST-r18]